shantanuo/gamabhana/README.md

-# More than 50 fonts along with easy marathi keyboard for Ubuntu
+# More than 50 fonts included with easy marathi keyboard for Ubuntu

 sudo add-apt-repository ppa:gamabhana-team/gamabhana